JakeMoralez/FlectoneWeb/pulse/en/docs/integration/discord/index.md

-# Дискорд
+# Discord

-Интеграция с Discord позволяет отправлять сообщения:
+Integration with Discord allows sending messages:
-- из Minecraft в Discord
+- From Minecraft to Discord
-- из Discord в Minecraft
+- From Discord to Minecraft

 ![discord message](/discordmessage.png)
 ![minecraft message](/discordminecraftmessage.png)